blaxer/NodeRedMAPI/README.md

 # NodeRedMAPI
-NodeRed function code that allows you to do things to outlook email via MAPI
+NodeRed function code that allows you to manipulate outlook emails via edge-js and MAPI